hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/validator_configuration_file.rst

   Sets the advertised network endpoint URL.
 Default: tcp://127.0.0.1:8800.
-  Replace the external interface and port values with either the publicly-addressable IP address and port or with the NAT values for your validator.
+  Replace the external interface and port values with either the publicly addressable IP address and port or with the NAT values for your validator.
 For example:

   .. code-block:: none